suffolklibraries/lgc/content/collections/events/footprint-tunnell-20-02.md

     content:
       -
         type: text
-        text: 'This event is suitable for explorers aged 3 and up.'
+        text: 'This event is suitable for ages 7+.
+Younger children are welcome but may not be able to fully participate in the session.
+Parents/carers must remain with their children throughout the event.'
   -
     type: paragraph
     attrs: